 G.R.
-Champion Jacket
+Packable Jacket

 G.R.
-Champion Jacket
+Packable Jacket

 Protect yourself from the elements with this Champion packable jacket.
 This wind and rain resistant polyester jacket with a detailed embroidery design has a practical hood, front kangaroo pocket, and zipped pouch pocket which you can pull out and use to scrunch the jacket into for convenient storage.